573dave/google_forms_rfp/README.md

    - **Optional Photo Upload** (File upload field, requires sign-in)
    - **Reason for Purchase** (Paragraph for detailed explanation)

-**Note:** The current code will only work if all of these fields are present and in the specified order, with no additional fields.
-If you need to add or modify fields, you will need to adjust the code accordingly.
+**Note:** The current code expects these fields to be present and in this specific order.
+If you need to add or modify fields, you will need to adjust the `COLUMNS` constant in the script accordingly.

 ### 2. Link to Google Sheets
 1. Click on the **Responses** tab in the form and create a linked Google Sheet.